 This course is a team-sport course designed to instruct students in the rules, skills, and strategies used to participate in and teach racquet sports.
-The course includes lecture, activity, and mini teaching sessions with some skill practice scheduled outside of class meeting times.
-Spring
+The course

 Theory and Practice of Rhythm Activities

 This course is a physical activity course designed to instruct students in the techniques and skills used to participate in and teach rhythm activities.
 The course includes lecture, activity, and mini teaching sessions with some skill practice scheduled outside of class meeting times.
 Fall